2025 NBA Cup: Format

-Each group's winner then advances to the knockout stage, and one wild card from each conference—the group runner-up with the best group stage record.
-The knockout stage is a single-elimination tournament.
-Quarterfinal games will be played in local NBA markets on December 9 and 10, with the teams with the top two group stage records in each conference hosting, and the best team in group-play games will host the wild-card team.
-The semifinals will be played on December 13, and the championship on December 16.
-The final two rounds will be played at T-Mobile Arena on the Las Vegas Strip.
+Each group's winner then advanced to the knockout stage, and one wild card from each conference—the group runner-up with the best group stage record.
+The knockout stage was a single-elimination tournament.
+Quarterfinal games were played in local NBA markets on December 9 and 10, with the teams with the top two group stage records in each conference hosting, and the best team in group-play games hosted the wild-card team.
+The semifinals were played on December 13, and the championship on December 16.
+The final two rounds were played at T-Mobile Arena on the Las Vegas Strip.

-Quarterfinal and semifinal games count as regular season games, affecting teams' positions in league standings, but the championship game does not.
-Statistics from the championship game are also not counted in regular season totals.
+Quarterfinal and semifinal games counted as regular season games, affecting teams' positions in league standings, but the championship game did not.
+Statistics from the championship game were also not counted in regular season totals.

-To balance the regular season, the teams that did not make the knockout stage play two additional consolation games on December 11 or 12 and 14 or 15, against each other in the same conference, while teams that are eliminated in the quarterfinals play one additional consolation game against each other (from the same conference) on December 14 or 15.
+To balance the regular season, the teams that did not make the knockout stage played two additional consolation games on December 11 or 12 and 14 or 15, against each other in the same conference, while teams that were eliminated in the quarterfinals played one additional consolation game against each other (from the same conference) on December 14 or 15.

-While the knockout stage is played, the 22 teams that do not qualify for the knockout stage each plays two additional regular season games, one home and one away, to complete each team's 82 game regular season schedule.
-Among these 22 total matchups, 20 are intra-conference games, with an attempt by the league to schedule as many pairs of teams that were originally scheduled to only play each other three times during the regular season.
-The other two matchups are interconference games, as there is an odd number of teams in each conference (11).
-These two interconference matchups feature four of the six teams that finished last in their respective group.
+While the knockout stage was played, the 22 teams that did not qualify for the knockout stage each played two additional regular season games, one home and one away, to complete each team's 82 game regular season schedule.
+Among these 22 total matchups, 20 were intra-conference games, with an attempt by the league to schedule as many pairs of teams that were originally scheduled to only play each other three times during the regular season.
+The other two matchups were interconference games, as there was an odd number of teams in each conference (11).
+These two interconference matchups featured four of the six teams that finished last in their respective group.

 Prize money

-Players on teams advancing to the knockout stage receive prize money as follows:
+Players on teams advancing to the knockout stage received prize money as follows: